 (c) The electric utility’s case-in-chief shall contain, at a minimum, the following:

-(1) Descriptions and schedules of the qualified costs to be subject to the securitization, including linking or mapping the qualified costs to the costs currently included in utility rates, as applicable.
+(1) An estimate of the electric utility’s total proposed qualified costs, together with descriptions and schedules of the proposed qualified costs to be subject to the securitization, including linking or mapping the proposed qualified costs to the costs currently included in utility rates, as applicable.
+Any Excel worksheets shall also be submitted with the formulas intact.

-(2) Schedule(s) and supporting assumptions and documentation comparing the net present value of the proposed securitization charges with the net present value of the recovery of the qualified costs through traditional ratemaking.
+(2) Schedule(s) comparing the net present value of the total of the proposed securitization charges with the net present value of the recovery of the qualified costs through traditional ratemaking, over a period not to exceed twenty (20) years.
+Such schedules shall identify the assumption(s) utilized in the net present value analysis and include evidence supporting the assumption(s).
+Any Excel worksheets shall also be submitted with the formulas intact.

-(3) Identification and list of electric utility assets to be retired for which securitization is being requested.
+(3) Identification and list of the specific electric utility generation assets to be retired for which securitization is being requested, together with a calculation of the net original cost of the assets adjusted for depreciation to be incurred until the facility is retired.

-(4) Proposed process to accomplish the requirements of IC 8-1-40.5-12(c), including a demonstration that securitization charges will be sufficient to timely provide all payments on debt service and other required amounts and charges in connection with the securitization bonds.
+(4) Proposed process to accomplish the requirements of IC 8-1-40.5-12(c), including a demonstration that the proposed securitization charges are expected to be sufficient to timely provide all payments on debt service and other required amounts and charges in connection with the securitization bonds.

-(5) Identification and description regarding the use of the securitization bonds proceeds and accounting entries at receipt of bond proceeds.
+(5) Evidence describing the use of the securitization bonds proceeds and accounting entries at receipt of bond proceeds.

-(6) Identification and description of the proposed mechanism to reduce the electric utility’s base rates and charges upon assessment of the securitization charges on customer bills, so as to remove any qualified costs from the electric utility’s base rates and provide timely savings to customers.
+(6) Description of the proposed mechanism to reduce the electric utility’s base rates and charges upon assessment of the securitization charges on customer bills, so as to remove any costs associated with the qualified costs that are reflected in the electric utility’s retail rates at the time the petition is filed.

-(7) Tariffs and supporting documentation for securitization charges and proposal for removing qualified costs from existing rates, as applicable.
+(7) Tariffs for:

+(A) securitization charges; and

+(B) any credits or rate reductions required to remove qualified costs from existing rates.

+Work papers utilitized in determining such tariffs shall be submitted to the commission and provided to participating parties.

-(8) Identification and description of current and anticipated market conditions and expected bond structure.
+(8) Description of current and anticipated market conditions and expected bond structure.

+(9) Evidence of the anticipated costs incurred to issue and maintain the securitization bonds.

-(9) Proposed plan for capital investment in Indiana, with justification of any plan investment that is not identified as a clean energy resource.
+(10) Proposed plan for capital investment in Indiana, with justification of any plan investment that is not identified as a clean energy resource.

-(10) Basis and supporting documentation for any and all estimated numbers.
+(11) Schedules and supporting documentation for estimated numbers relied upon to support the case-in-chief, including all assumptions used in any net present value calculation.

-(11) A description of any debt or equity securities to be refinanced or retired, including previously issued securitization bonds.
+(12) A description of any debt or equity securities to be refinanced or retired, and estimated redemption premiums, in any, including previously issued securitization bonds.

-(12) A copy of any contract, agreement, or arrangement that is proposed or has been made, or examples of, for the sale of the securitization bonds proposed to be issued.
+(13) A copy of any contract, agreement, or arrangement that is proposed or has been made, or examples of, for the sale of the securitization bonds proposed to be issued.